Message from PAVRO President, Aleksandra Vasic

 Finally, this crisis also makes me see how much our associations matter, especially now when we are all working solo in our home offices (and kitchens, in my case) and trying to understand the implications of this crisis on our volunteer programs, our organizations and ultimately, our jobs.
 The PAVRO board is committed to ensuring that we keep everyone connected, and we are doing that by creating online networking opportunities in the weeks and months to come.
 Our Webinar Committee is currently exploring ideas, and reaching out to potential speakers and we hope to make some announcements very soon.

-Please mark your calendar for Thursday May 14th, 12 - 1:30 pm when we host our combined online AGM and professional development/networking opportunity, details to be confirmed.
+Stay tuned for dates announcing the online AGM and professional development/networking opportunity.
 This will be a first for PAVRO, and I suspect we won’t be the only organization to host an online AGM.

 Finally we have rescheduled our in-person conference for October 8th and 9th and we are keeping registration open until March 31st in case you would like to spend your professional development dollars in this current fiscal year.
 Being able to host this event in-person would represent an enormous celebration for us - because it would mean that we’ve moved beyond the pandemic peak and beyond the need for physical distancing.
 I look forward to shaking your hands and even (gasp!) hugging some of you - yet other simple pleasures that we have all taken for granted.